 How and why did unusual rock mounds form near ancient Lake Enriquillo in a remote area of southwestern Dominican Republic?

 What happens in a live music setting that doesn’t happen elsewhere?
 What relationships exist between performers and audiences?
-And why do concerts matter to our public lives?
-These are questions that music professor Steve Waksman seeks to answer with his latest research project.
-More...
+Music professor Steve Waksman wants to know.

 A new collection of unique 3-D images depicting India in the 1890s can help us understand how cultures are created.